bloominstituteoftechnology/Sprint-Challenge--DevOps/Answers.md

 ---

 6. Heroku also utilizes software containers for deployment.
 What is the main difference between the 'free' tier of containers on Heroku vs. the paid tiers?

+    **Answer:**
+    The free tier limits the number of active hours (called dynos) per month and automatically sleeps after a period of inactivity.
+Maximum number of applications in free tier is limited to 5.